maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 ## Userspace

-The sample stack traces can be collected in userspace from the stack traces `BPF_MAP_TYPE_STACK_TRACE` map by stack ID, which is available from the histogram `BPF_MAP_TYPE_HASH` map.
+Of course besides the responsibility of loading and attaching the eBPF sampler probe, the sample stack traces need to be collected in userspace from the stack traces `BPF_MAP_TYPE_STACK_TRACE` map.

+This map needs to be accessed by stack ID, which is available from the histogram `BPF_MAP_TYPE_HASH` map.

-You can see below an example with [libbpfgo](https://github.com/aquasecurity/libbpfgo):
+You can see below an example, using [libbpfgo](https://github.com/aquasecurity/libbpfgo) APIs:

 ```go
 type HistogramKey struct {
 	Pid int32